aronluigi/sails-cbes/README.md

 + **Status**
   + Done

-This method restore a full backup of the entire collection to couchbase and elasticsearch.
+This method restore a full backup of the entire collection to couchbase.
+In order to make the data queryable after a restore process you have to call `reindex` on each model or `reindexAll` on any of them.

 ``` javascript
 var _options = {